CleberVJunior/sqlexicalltest/README.md

 # sqlexicalltest

-A simple lexical analizer for the "SELECT" SQL command.
+A simple lexical analyzer for the "SELECT" SQL command.